 Michael Lee Pope is an award-winning journalist who lives in Old Town Alexandria.
 He has reported for Connection Newspapers, WAMU 88.5 News, the New York Daily News and the Tallahassee Democrat.
 A native of Moultrie, Ga., he grew up in Durham, N.C., and graduated high school in Tampa, Fla.
 He has a master's degree in American Studies from Florida State University, and he is a former adjunct professor at Tallahassee Community College.
 Pope is the author of "Hidden History of Alexandria, D.C."
 (2011) and "Ghosts of Alexandria" (2010), both published by History Press in Charleston, S.C.

-State senators beat out first-time candidates for lieutenant governor and attorney general.
+Hotly contested race for governor, lieutenant governor and attorney general.